malcolmm20/malcolmm20/README.md

-Malcolm Mackenzie
+Hi, I'm Malcolm Mackenzie

-Business and Computer Science Student at UBC
+I am currently studying Business and Computer Science at the University of British Columbia.